lightstreams-network/docs/content/01.getting-started/02.install/_index.md

 ## Run a Lightstreams node

-Initialize the node; you need to specify a --nodeid and a --network to connect to (rinkeby or sirius)
+Initialize the node; you need to specify a --nodeid and a --network to connect to (rinkeby)
 ```
-leth init --nodeid=1 --network=sirius
+leth init --nodeid=1 --network=rinkeby
 ```

-Run the node; you need to specify a --nodeid and a --network to connect to (rinkeby or sirius)
+Run the node; you need to specify a --nodeid and a --network to connect to (rinkeby)
 ```
-leth run --nodeid=1 --network=sirius
+leth run --nodeid=1 --network=rinkeby
 ```

 ## Create an account